hojinYang/spotify_recSys_challenge_2018/readme.md

 ```
 **[note]**
 For all models, paramters are updated if the avearge of *update_seeds* r-precision score(s) increases.
 Our system calculates r-precision score every epoch.
-You must specify only one mode(dae, title, challenge) when you set argument of *main.py*.
+You must specify only one mode(dae, title, challenge) when you set arguments of *main.py*.
 You can easily replace parameter pickle files(for DAE) and/or ckpt graph file(for title) with other directories,
-if both have same number of track & artist and same CNN filter shapes.
+if both have same number of tracks & artists and same CNN filter shapes.
 If you want to check metrices scores after replacing paramters with directory's, using *--testmode* is efficient:
 ```console
 # after replacing DAE pickle file from another folder #
 python main.py --dir sample --dae --testmode
 ```

 ## Build Our Submission
-We already set the initial setting: create 4 different directory(0to1_inorder,5_inorder,10to100_inorder, 25to100_random),
+We already set the initial setting: create 4 different directories(0to1_inorder,5_inorder,10to100_inorder, 25to100_random),
-and set config file of each directory.
+and set config files of each directories.
 1. Divide 1,000 mpd.slice.###.json files into two directories(train, test).
 We use 997 slices for training
 except *'mpd.slice.250000-250999', 'mpd.slice.500000-500999', 'mpd.slice.750000-750999'* which are used for testing the model.
 The directory containing challenge_set.json is also needed for generating challenge data following our format.